Alexander Blewett III School Of Law

 Alexander Blewett III School Of Law: A Comprehensive Overview

-The Alexander Blewett III School of Law is a public law school located in Missoula, Montana.
-It was founded in 1911 and is the only law school in the state.
-The school is named after Alexander Blewett III, a Montana state senator and businessman who was a strong supporter of legal education.
+The Alexander Blewett III School of Law, located in Missoula, Montana, is the state’s only law school and a cornerstone of legal education in the region.
+Established in 1911, it has built a strong reputation for academic excellence, public service, and community engagement.
+The school is named in honor of Alexander Blewett III, a distinguished Montana state senator and businessman.

-The Blewett School of Law is accredited by the American Bar Association and is a member of the Association of American Law Schools.
-The school offers a Juris Doctor (J.D.) degree and a Master of Laws (LL.M.) degree in environmental law.
+Accredited by the American Bar Association and a member of the Association of American Law Schools, the Blewett School of Law maintains rigorous academic standards.
+It offers a Juris Doctor (J.D.) program designed to prepare students for diverse legal careers, along with a specialized Master of Laws (LL.M.) in Environmental Law reflecting Montana’s unique landscape.

 Current Ranking And Reputation